Our Diamond Sourcing Policy

 We welcomed this important development and are actively supporting the system designed to safeguard our products' integrity.

 Role of Governments

-As at October 2005, 42 countries plus the European Union (as single participant) had adopted the KPCS.
+As of October 2005, 42 countries plus the European Union (as a single participant) had adopted the KPCS.
 It requires that each shipment of rough diamonds- before stones are cut and polished- be in a tamper- resistant container and accompanied by a government- validated certificate.
 Each certificate is uniquely numbered and contains data describing the shipment's contents.